Government childcare policy fails to address nursery ‘cold spots’ in disadvantaged areas

 Children who start behind are much less likely to catch up later, with two fifths of the disadvantage gap at GCSE level attributable to early years, putting them at a potential life-long disadvantage.

-With just five weeks to go to the General Election, experts are calling on political parties to focus on incentivising providers to operate in ‘cold spots’ in disadvantaged areas where there is no provision.
+Experts are calling on the new Labour government to focus on incentivising providers to operate in ‘cold spots’ in disadvantaged areas where there is no provision.

 Sheffield Hallam University and Save the Children worked together to establish a new nursery in an area of disadvantage in Sheffield where there was no affordable provision for children aged two to four-years-old.